H3N9/YongNo/README.md

  It's JavaScript Object Notation.
  It's lightweight format for storing and transmit data.
  It's easy to understand more than XML.<br>
- It's built on a collection of name/value pairs <br>
+ It's built on a collection of name/value pairs. <br>
  It's realized as an array, vector, list, or sequence.<br>